population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ## The Role of Attrition

-As discussed above, almost 16% of the original households surveyed in round 1 failed to respond by round 7.
+As discussed above, almost 16% of the original households surveyed in Round 1 failed to respond by Round 7.
 Although new households are added, a concern is whether the attrition of households is non-random and might bias the result.
 To examine how sensitive our results are to attrition, we